Law (Space Law) LLM

 Option for Study Abroad

-As part of Northumbria’s innovative LLM Law framework, the Space Law specialism has been designed to meet the needs of space legal practitioners, as well as other professionals working in the science and technology side of the space sector who may benefit from a deeper contextual understanding of space law, policy, and broader governance considerations at the national and international levels.
-It is not necessary to have an undergraduate law qualification and there are no jurisdictional restrictions, so you will be part of a diverse and intellectually stimulating cohort.
-You will learn from each other’s experiences in a relaxed and collaborative environment.
+The Space Law specialism has been designed to meet the needs of space legal practitioners, as well as other professionals working in the science and technology side of the space sector who may benefit from a deeper contextual understanding of space law, policy, and broader governance considerations at the national and international levels.

 "As soon as I saw the Law (Space Law) LLM at Northumbria, I knew this was the right course for me.
-The breadth of classroom work from IP to AI was superb, but it was the ability to do the `deep dive' into your particular area of interest in the dissertation that was pivotal.
+The breadth of classroom work from IP to AI was superb, but it was the ability to do the 'deep dive' into your particular area of interest in the dissertation that was pivotal.
 This research was the backbone that let me set up Niparo as a leading space sustainability endeavour.
-We've since gone onto the UK Space Agency Accelerator programme and are now regulars at the UK and Scottish Parliaments." - Dr. Nic Ross
+We've since gone onto the UK Space Agency Accelerator programme and are now regulars at the UK and Scottish Parliaments." - Dr Nic Ross

-‘The LL.M. in Space Law at Northumbria University provided me with a deep understanding of how international and national space law operates in practical terms within the space sector.
-This practical insight enabled me to secure a job with a world-leading space consultancy in London, where I consistently apply the skills and knowledge I acquired in my degree to real-life examples of leading space companies and agencies.’- Declan Dundas - Policy Analyst at Access Partnership
+"The LLM in Space Law at Northumbria University provided me with a deep understanding of how international and national space law operates in practical terms within the space sector.
+This practical insight enabled me to secure a job with a world-leading space consultancy in London, where I consistently apply the skills and knowledge I acquired in my degree to real-life examples of leading space companies and agencies." - Declan Dundas, Policy Analyst at Access Partnership

-As part of Northumbria’s innovative LLM Law framework, the Space Law specialism has been designed to meet the needs of space legal practitioners, as well as other professionals working in the science and technology side of the space sector who may benefit from a deeper contextual understanding of space law, policy, and broader governance considerations at the national and international levels.
-It is not necessary to have an undergraduate law qualification and there are no jurisdictional restrictions, so you will be part of a diverse and intellectually stimulating cohort.
-You will learn from each other’s experiences in a relaxed and collaborative environment.
+The Space Law specialism has been designed to meet the needs of space legal practitioners, as well as other professionals working in the science and technology side of the space sector who may benefit from a deeper contextual understanding of space law, policy, and broader governance considerations at the national and international levels.

 "As soon as I saw the Law (Space Law) LLM at Northumbria, I knew this was the right course for me.
-The breadth of classroom work from IP to AI was superb, but it was the ability to do the `deep dive' into your particular area of interest in the dissertation that was pivotal.
+The breadth of classroom work from IP to AI was superb, but it was the ability to do the 'deep dive' into your particular area of interest in the dissertation that was pivotal.
 This research was the backbone that let me set up Niparo as a leading space sustainability endeavour.
-We've since gone onto the UK Space Agency Accelerator programme and are now regulars at the UK and Scottish Parliaments." - Dr. Nic Ross
+We've since gone onto the UK Space Agency Accelerator programme and are now regulars at the UK and Scottish Parliaments." - Dr Nic Ross

-‘The LL.M. in Space Law at Northumbria University provided me with a deep understanding of how international and national space law operates in practical terms within the space sector.
-This practical insight enabled me to secure a job with a world-leading space consultancy in London, where I consistently apply the skills and knowledge I acquired in my degree to real-life examples of leading space companies and agencies.’- Declan Dundas - Policy Analyst at Access Partnership
+"The LLM in Space Law at Northumbria University provided me with a deep understanding of how international and national space law operates in practical terms within the space sector.
+This practical insight enabled me to secure a job with a world-leading space consultancy in London, where I consistently apply the skills and knowledge I acquired in my degree to real-life examples of leading space companies and agencies." - Declan Dundas, Policy Analyst at Access Partnership

 Level of Study